-- Boil water in a saucepot for the pasta.
-When it boils, add salt then the pasta.
+- On high flame, in a saucepot, bring some water to a boil.
+When it boils, add the salt then the pasta.
 Cook them following the number of minutes suggested in the box or until al dente.

-- Meantime, while waiting for the water to boil, saute' garlic and guanciale in a large saucepan with a small amount of extra virgin olive oil.
+- Meantime, while waiting for the water to boil, sautè the garlic and guanciale in a large saucepan with a small amount of extra virgin olive oil.

 - When the garlic turns golden, discard it.

 - Add the asparagus, putting first the harder parts.
-Cook for 5 minutes.
-Add the tips.
+Cook for 5 minutes then add the tips.
 Cook for another 5 minutes.

-- Add tomato sauce.
+- Add the tomato sauce.
 Cook for about 30 minutes on low-medium fire.
-If it's drying up a bit, ladle a some water from the water you are boiling for the pasta.
+If it's drying up a bit, ladle some water from the water you are boiling for the pasta.

-- Add guanciale, fresh tomatoes, grated pecorino and parsley.
+- Add the guanciale, fresh tomatoes, grated pecorino and parsley.